idetik/coretik-page-builder/README.md

 Block instance defined all its features :
 - rendering method ;
 - admin fields and admin preview ;
+- block type to register a block.json.

-Three blocks types exists :
+Three block levels exist :
 - **Components** : the lower block level, used to build other blocks ;
 - **Block** : a free way to build a complete block instance ;
 - **Composite** : a fast way to build blocks based on many components or others blocks ;